 Acid in batteries is corrosive.
-It can cause serious burns to the eyes and skin and can damage floors, furniture, clothing and your wheel-chair.
+It can cause serious burns to the eyes and skin and can damage floors, furniture, clothing and your wheelchair.

-- I. Use extreme care not to spill acid when you handle batteries.
+- 1. Use extreme care not to spill acid when you handle batteries.
 Keep batteries upright. - 2.
-Avoid contact of acid with bare skin or clothing. - Always wear rubber gloves and safety glasses when you handle batteries. - 4.
-If acid contacts your skin or clothing, wash immediately with soap and water. - If acid contacts your eyes, immediately flood eyes with cold running water for at least 15 minutes.
+Avoid contact of acid with bare skin or clothing. - 3.
+Always wear rubber gloves and safety glasses when you handle batteries. - 4.
+If acid contacts your skin or clothing, wash immediately with soap and water. - 5.
+If acid contacts your eyes, immediately flood eyes with cold running water for at least 15 minutes.
 Seek medical attention immediately.

-D. CONNECTING BATTERIES IN BATTERY COMPARTMENT
+D. CONNECTING BATTERIES IN BATTERY BOX

-- Batteries weigh up to 55 lbs.
-(25 kg).
+- I. Each battery weighs up to 55 lbs.
 Take care to avoid injury when lifting. - 2.
 Keep batteries upright.
-Take care not to spill acid (wet cell batteries). - Always wear rubber gloves and safety glasses when you handle batteries. - 4.
-Before working around batteries, remove all metal personal effects, such as necklaces, rings, watches, pins and other metal jewelry that might contact battery terminal and cause a short. - Lift batteries into battery compartment.
+Take care not to spill acid (wet cell batteries). - 3.
+Always wear rubber gloves and safety glasses when you handle batteries. - 4.
+Before working around batteries, remove all metal personal effects, such as necklaces, rings, watches, pins, and other metal jewelry that might contact battery terminal and cause a short.